 If you call or write asking, “I just want to know what’s going on in my relationship right now,” and that is all you want to say, I can lay some cards and hammer out a picture, but it’s going to take longer than it has to to get to your real concerns.
 If I pull the 8 of Wands and the 7 of Swords for your situation, and I don’t know anything else, I am likely to interpret that as meaning that you are in a long-distance or other kind of difficult relationship and the strain is getting to be too much – one or both of you is on the brink of giving up, thinking that the effort invested in maintaining the relationship is not worth the payoff anymore.
 But if what’s really going on is that you are unhappy about the way communication has been going, and you’re wondering what’s going on with your partner, those same two cards could indicate that you sent a letter, package, or email and your message was lost, waylaid, eaten by an internet Grue, or stolen by a neighbor.
 See what I’m saying?

-There’s something of a myth in some circles that a "good reader" ought to be able to tell you everything that’s going on without you opening your mouth and saying a word.
+There’s something of a myth in some circles that a “good reader” ought to be able to tell you everything that’s going on without you opening your mouth and saying a word.
 Well, folks, sorry to burst your bubble, but that’s a crock.
-I’m sure there are some folks out there who can do that, but the majority of readers – of very good, ethical, reputable readers – are going to be able to do a better job looking into your exact concerns if you tell them what the exact concerns are.
+Some readers can tell you an awful lot without you opening your mouth, but then you can’t get all mad if what’s coming through is info about ancestors you’ve been neglecting and ignoring when what you really wanted to focus on was your career.
+The majority of readers – of very good, ethical, reputable, experienced readers – are going to be able to do a better job looking into your exact concerns if you tell them what the exact concerns are.
 A card reader or tea leaf reader isn’t necessarily also an empath or also clairaudient or clairvoyant or whatever.
-And even a reader who is able to get a bead on the emotional "flavor" of a situation, or on what issue drove you to seek a reading, is *still* going to be able to answer your questions more quickly and efficiently if you tell them what the questions are.
+And even a reader who is able to get a bead on the emotional “flavor” of a situation, or on what issue drove you to seek a reading, is *still* going to be able to answer your questions more quickly and efficiently if you tell them what the questions are.

 Here’s a classic “bad question” – “What’s going on with me right now and where are things headed?”

-Well Jesus wept.
+Well, Jesus wept.
 What *things*?
-When I get a question like that, and the client is not face to face where we can go along talking and pulling cards as new things come up and to clarify things that are already on the table, all I can do is an "overview."
+When I get a question like that, and the client is not face to face where we can go along talking and pulling cards as new things come up and to clarify things that are already on the table, I’m going to do an “overview.”
 It will look, in not a hell of a lot of depth, at a bunch of different areas of your life.
 If this is not what you want, then you’d best tell your reader *what you want.*